rmjordas/awesome-vue/content/components-and-libraries/ui-components.md

 - [jz-gantt](https://github.com/jeremyjone/jz-gantt) - A high-performance Vue Gantt component, which includes highly customizable table columns, dynamic update data, freely drag the progress bar, switch header, etc.
 - [vue3-easy-data-table](https://github.com/HC200ok/vue3-easy-data-table) - A easy-to-use data table component made with Vue.js 3.x, referring to the API and UI of data table component in Vuetify 2
 - [lv2-datatable](https://github.com/HELMAB/lv2-datatable) - Integrate the Laravel datatables with your Vue app without using JQuery
-- [vuetify-resize-drawer](https://github.com/webdevnerdstuff/vuetify-resize-drawer) - Vuetify v2.
-The vuetify-resize-drawer component extends the functionality of the `v-navigation-drawer` so that it is resizable by the user
 - [el-col-group](https://github.com/jiangfei5945/el-col-group) - Powerful and flexable column for element table
 - [tanstack-table](https://github.com/tanstack/table) - Headless UI for building powerful tables & datagrids
+- [vuetify-drilldown-table](https://github.com/webdevnerdstuff/vuetify-drilldown-table) - The Vuetify Drilldown Table is a powerful component that enhances the functionality of the Vuetify framework's v-data-table and v-data-table-server.
+It provides a recursive table structure, allowing you to display hierarchical data in a nested format

 ## Notification